GloryOfNight/dreco-engine-vulkan/README.md

 # Dreco Engine - Vulkan
 Project for personal fun of writing vulkan renderer and an game engine.

-## Key principles
+## Development principles
-- Crossplatform between Windows and Linux (as start)
+- Crossplatform between Windows and Linux
 - CMake as build system
 - Modern C++ usage with C++ Core Guidelines in mind
 - Vulkan as crossplatform and modern choiсe of rendering api